-If you would like to meet us in purr-son, please contact us either by phone (520) 445-3889 or by email info@SOScatrescueAZ.org You could also fill out an adoption application, and you will be contacted about meet-and-greet possibilities.
+If you would like to meet me, please contact SOS either by phone (520) 445-3889 or by email to info@SOScatrescueAZ.org You could also fill out an adoption application, and you will be contacted about meet-and-greet possibilities.
+Thank you, Beau!

 Your message has been sent to SOS Cat Rescue AZ.